TheNoob1703/Noob_PowerToys/README.md

 You can suggest an option for the batch if you want Puedes sugerir una opcion para añadirla al batch

+NOTA: LAS VERSIONES vx.xxB SON BETAS NO LANZADAS POR SEGURIDAD Y POR ESTABILIDAD, SOLO LANZARÉ LA VERSION ESTABLE O ALPHA.
+NOTES: VERSIONS vx.xxB ARE UNRELEASED BETAS DUE TO SECURITY AND STABILITY, I'M ONLY RELEASING STABLE AND ALPHA VERSIONS.

 --CHANGELOG--

 v1.0 alpha:

-initial script launch, fix issue regarding antivirus and changed scripts location from C:\Windows\System32 into C:\BatMenu
+initial script launch, fix issue regarding antivirus and changed scripts location* from C:\Windows\System32 into C:\BatMenu

+*System32 Is not a safe place for scripts.